sexual therapist seattle | Feet and legs of a person laying in bed

 It can be so difficult to talk about erectile dysfunction.
 But if you or your partner(s) is/are struggling with ED, know this: you’re not alone, and you’re not broken.
 We see this all the time in our work with couples and individuals at Clarity, where sex therapy is a core part of how we help people rebuild connection, confidence, and pleasure.

 Recently, one of our therapists was featured in an article about sex positions that support men dealing with ED.
-That actually sparked some great conversations with clients, and we thought we’d expand on the topic here.
+That sparked some meaningful conversations with clients, and we thought we’d expand on the topic here — not just from a physical perspective, but from a relational one.

 What makes a sex position "ED-friendly"?